U-136

 Fate

-Sunk 11 July, 1942 in Atlantic west of Madeira, Portugal, in position 33.30N, 22.52W by depth charges from the Free French destroyer Léopard, the British frigate HMS Spey and the British sloop HMS Pelican.
+Sunk on 11 July 1942 in the North Atlantic west of Madeira, in position 33.30N, 22.52W, by depth charges from the Free French destroyer Léopard, the British frigate HMS Spey and the British sloop HMS Pelican.
 45 dead (all hands lost).

 See the 8 ships hit by U-136 - View the 3 war patrols